How Can You Help Keep Kids off Drugs?

 5. Understand that your teenager’s brain is still developing

-The human brain does not fully develop until about age 25.
+The teenage brain does not fully develop until about age 25.
 This explains a lot about how your teenager communicates.
-For instance, because the prefrontal cortex which is a part of the brain located at the front of the frontal lobe isn’t mature, your child may have a terrible time understanding facial expressions.
+For instance, because the prefrontal cortex, which is a part of the brain located at the front of the frontal lobe isn’t mature, your child may have a terrible time understanding facial expressions.
 (You may feel taken aback, but he or she thinks you’re annoyed.)
 Once you learn to recognise the typical teenage behaviour, you can control your automatic reactions to it and communicate more clearly.

 Typical teen behaviour can trigger a lot of emotion in parents.
 If you can identify the response you may get from your teenager regarding drugs and alcohol this will allow you to manage your own response; you will be able to avoid letting your teenagers take control over the situation.
 Plus, you communicate better because your messages aren’t unclear by emotion.